ICSE Class 10 Organisms and Populations — Mock Test (2027)

 -

-- D.The intrinsic rate of natural increase (r)
+- C.Reduce its intrinsic rate of increase

 -

-4.Assertion (A): Under unlimited resource conditions, a population grows exponentially and produces a J-shaped curve when N is plotted against time.
+5.Assertion (A): Under unlimited resource conditions, a population grows exponentially and produces a J-shaped curve when N is plotted against time.
 Reason (R): The carrying capacity (K) of the habitat limits the population to an asymptote.

 - A.Both A and R are true and R is the correct explanation of A